jmrnilsson/garnet-redis-tls/README.md

-# A dive into client support of Redis with self-signed certificates
+# A dive into Garnet and Redis support of TLS with self-signed certificates

 ## Description